Sharon C. Berg - Austin Daily Herald

 Sharon C. Berg

-Sharon C. Berg was born January 5, 1942 in St. Paul, MN to George and Edith (nee Jahn) Berg.
+Sharon C. Berg was born January 5, 1942 in St. Paul, MN to George and Edith (nee Jahn) Ryan.
 She died June 23, 2021 at Inverness Health and Rehabilitation in Inverness.

 Sharon was a high school home economics teacher in New Richland, MN.
 Later she worked as a Food Scientist at General Mills in Plymouth, MN, however her greatest joy was being a loving wife to her husband Dale and mom to her sons.
 Sharon was a volunteer for the Lupus Society of Illinois and with the hospital visitation ministry through St. Edna’s.
 In her free time she enjoyed camping, fishing, visiting family for holidays and gatherings.
 She loved her home state of Minnesota.
 She enjoyed spending time with her family, especially her grandchildren.
 She was a connoisseur of coffee and mastered the art of the yoga pose, “Downward Dog”.